SSimonPhd/SSimonPhd/README.md

 Information Scientist/Web Developer with a hard focus on Blockchain, DeFi, and Web3.
 Relevant experience in Information Architecture and Cloud Services.
-Published research applying math and logic to solve real world problems.
+Published researcher applying math and logic to solve real world problems.

 Contact me at: simon_phd@proton.me